 Although the training assessment process is primarily used to identify needed changes to pre-service and annual training requirements, it also results in the development and offering of non-compulsory professional development training courses.
-The non-compulsory training courses provide employees the opportunity to further enhance specific skills.
-An example of such a course is the recently developed Legal Liabilities training course.
+The noncompulsory training courses provide employees the opportunity to further enhance specific skills.